EDIT: Updated to latest infinality (2010-11-14). Changed default fonts to Arial. Microsoft-fonts are available here.

 Sweeping changes, should I say?
 For a lot has changed, for starters I completed my bachelors at Jacobs University in Computer Science.
 A picture … (the only one that I have with me right now – I am still waiting to collect pictures from friends )

 Then there was the summer.
 Thinking of doing something constructive, I decided to revamp the Mercator Website (old -> new).
-Took me the entire summer, but the satisfaction of completing the project was immense.
+Took me the entire summer, but the satisfaction of completing how to make a dog an emotional support dog project was immense.
 As I explain in the About Section on the website seeing other colleges maintain a superior website to ours was not a pleasing experience, hence the effort.
 Hopefully the website is at par with the other college websites.

 So, the folks at linux-mag have bench marked Gentoo(x86_64) compiled with march=core2 and -O2,-O3 or -Os and compared it with Ubuntu 9.04.
 While Ubuntu 9.10 is already out, the software used on Gentoo (seems that the used the stable branch of Gentoo) is closer to 9.04 than 9.10.
 And what do the results tell us?
 Exactly what we already knew.
 Gentoo kicks ass.
 We already knew that, didn’t we.
 However, what is interesting is that when most of the people have been harping that optimizing for a particular CPU (which I believe is the primary reason for the differences that we see) is not useful anymore, it seems that the this is really not the case.
 In my own experience, I concur.
 My Gentoo system has been far more responsive than my Ubuntu or even Arch systems ever were.